ItownTech/McLighting/README.md

 > Because of it's open architecture and APIs it's easy to build new clients for different platforms (iOS, Android, Windows Universal Apps, Siri/Cortana integration, ...).

 ___
+Update 16.03.2018:
+Added AsyncMQTT as an alternative to PubSubClient.
+Please try this out and let us know if there are issues.

 Update 15.02.2018:
 Replaced Home Assistant Support using MQTT Light to MQTT JSON Light.